byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 - Cut the ingredients into small pieces to let them break down faster.
 - Make sure all the organic ingredients are covered by the sugar water.
 - Don’t use oily food remnants (fish and meat) as ingredients, this will create a bad smell, put these in the bokashi soil building system.
-- Leave some space at the top of the container for expansion.
+- Leave some space at the top of the container for natural fermentation expansion.
 - During fermentation keep away from direct sunlight.
 - If small insects are found in the container, close the lid tightly and let those insects decompose.
 (Increasing protein content!)
 - A white layer on the surface of Eco Enzyme is a sign that fermentation is healthy and underway.
 This is a natural and harmless Kahm yeast.